calculang/calculang/CONTRIBUTING.md

 ## open issues

-If you are willing to work on an open issue (and confident), please comment in the issue.
+If you are willing to work on an open issue and confident, please comment in the issue.

 ## major changes